jshuadvd/hacks-n-notes/javascript/node-js/express.md

 ### Cache-busting

 #### Finger printing
-> the act of apending a number or tag at the end of a file name.
+> the act of appending a number or tag at the end of a file name.

+- If using a CDN make sure you fingerprint all the files.